Skip to main content

 This Halloween, Remember Irish Woman Goodwife Ann Glover, Hung in Boston in 1688 by Crazed Puritans

-Photo of Eugene O'Neill, courtesy of PBS, An American Experience Eugene O’Neill, one of the great American playwrights and winner of the Nobel Prize for Literature , was born in a hotel on October 16, 1888 in New York City to parents Ella Quinlan and Irish actor James O’Neill.
-He was awarded the Nobel Prize for Literature in 1936, the highest literary honor in the world, and also won several Pulitzer Prizes for his plays.
-O’Neill spent his formative years in New London, CT at Monte Cristo Cottage, the family’s summer home on Pequot Avenue.
+Eugene O’Neill, one of the great American playwrights and winner of the Nobel Prize for Literature in 1936, died of bronchial pneumonia at the Hotel Shelton on Bay State Road in Boston on November 27, 1953, at age 65.
+His wife Carlotta Monterey was by his side.
+O'Neill is buried at the Forest Hills Cemetery in Jamaica Plains, a neighborhood of Boston.
+Photo of Eugene O'Neill, courtesy of PBS, An American Experience O'Neill was also born in a hotel, on October 16, 1888 in New York City to parents Ella Quinlan and Irish actor James O’Neill.
+He spent his formative years in New London, CT at Monte Cristo Cottage, the family’s summer home on Pequot Avenue.
 Later in life, O’Neill also spent considerable time in Massachusetts, taking a playwriting course at Harvard in 1914, then forming a troupe on Cape Cod called the Provincetown Players, which produced his play Bound East for Cardiff, in 1916.
 In between, O'Neill led an adventurous life.
-As a sailor, shipping out of Boston, he traveled around the world, then headed down to Honduras to prospect for gold.
-He worked for awhile in Buenos Aire
+As a sailor, shipping out o...

 Irish Poet William B. Yeats Visits Boston to Promote the Abbey Theatre